Rajasthan — History, Culture, Geography and the Pink City

 Feature & Fame:

 Considered one of the most impressive desert forts in India.
-Notable for unique murals and architecture.
+Notable for its unique murals and architecture.
 Constructed by the Nagavanshi dynasty in the 2nd century.

 10. Bala Quila of Alwar